-I am now based in Denton, Texas, part of the Dallas/Fort Worth Metroplex.
-I will travel a reasonable distance from Denton (to be discussed while arranging lessons) to your home or school for lessons or group coachings.
+I will travel a reasonable distance from my home or workplace (to be discussed while arranging lessons) to your home or school for lessons or group coachings.
 Payment is acceptable by money transfer app, check, or cash.
-At this time, all lessons are to take place via Zoom or other virtual format due to COVID-19 educational restrictions.
+Location may vary and may take place in-person or online via Zoom depending on environmental circumstances.

 $40.00 for 1 hour of instruction.